Latin: Grammar

 Latin is a synthetic, fusional language in the terminology of linguistic typology.
 Words involve an objective semantic element and markers (usually suffixes) specifying the grammatical use of the word, expressing gender, number, and case in adjectives, nouns, and pronouns (declension) and verbs to denote person, number, tense, voice, mood, and aspect (conjugation).
 Some words are uninflected and undergo neither process, such as adverbs, prepositions, and interjections.

 Latin inflection can result in words with much ambiguity: For example, amābit 'he/she/it will love', is formed from amā-, a future tense morpheme -bi- and a third person singular morpheme, -t, the last of which -t does not express masculine, feminine, or neuter gender.
 A major task in understanding Latin phrases and clauses is to clarify such ambiguities by an analysis of context.
 Latin word order is relatively free because inflections disambiguate semantic connections, but different word orders can indicate different nuances of meaning.

 Nouns

-A regular Latin noun belongs to one of five main declensions, a group of nouns with similar inflected forms.
-The declensions are identified by the genitive singular form of the noun.
+All regular Latin nouns and adjectives belong to one of five declensions; a grouping of nouns and adjectives with similar inflected forms.
+The declensions are identified by final letter of the stem (the word without the ending declension) and the genitive singular ending of the word.